 Here are some of the reasons why you should choose Parker & McConkie to handle your Utah wrongful death case:

-You must wait 45 days to collect relief for wrongful deaths, except for Personal Injury Protection benefits, which can be requested at any time.
 The wrongful death statute of limitations in Utah is two years.
 But, there are times when extensions may be granted.
 An example is when the claimant is not of legal age when the death occurs or when it could not reasonably have been discovered that the wrongful act was caused by negligence until after the fact.

 Yes, heirs can file wrongful death claims separately.
 However, there is little need for them to do so.
 The presumptive personal representative acts on behalf of the decedent’s relatives as a whole.
 The allotment of damages is unlikely to benefit the individual who files a claim separately.
 Even minor heirs who cannot file a wrongful death claim may be included in joint claims.